powellcenter-soilcarbon/soilcarbon/README.md

 In this shiny app, you can plot or download data in the database, and run a quality control check on a datafile you want to submit to the database.

 # Template file
-The template file for adding new data to the database can be accessed through the soilcarbon shiny app, or can be downloaded at the link below.
+The template file for adding new data to the database can be accessed through the soilcarbon shiny app, or can be downloaded at this link.
  [download template](https://github.com/powellcenter-soilcarbon/soilcarbon/raw/master/inst/extdata/Master_template.xlsx)